fall youth programs

 Our story times include picture, pop-up and interactive books, flannel-board stories, songs, puppets, finger plays and other activities that encourage a love of reading.

-Registered Story Time
+Registered Small Group Story Times

 Toddler Small Group Story Time on Wednesday mornings at 10:00 am

-Preschool Small Group Story Time on Wednesday mornings at 11:00 am
+Preschool Fall Story Time on Wednesday mornings at 11:00 am

 First Floor Youth Program Room

-Registration required and begins on Monday, March 3
+Registration required and begins on Wednesday, September 10

 Registration is required for Toddler Small Group Story Time and Preschool Small Group Story Time as space is limited.
 Parents or caregivers of children may register on our website through our calendar of events or by calling 734-426-4477.
-Children may only be registered for one 7-week session.
+Children may only be registered for one 8-week session.
 Registration will be on a first come first served basis.

 Toddler Small Group Story Time for children 18 months to 3 years of age will be held on Wednesday mornings at 10:00 am.